 Millions of other devices in Samsung’s consumer electronics product portfolio feature a display, whether that’s a smart fridge or washing machine or a top of the line OLED TV set

 Best Samsung phones you can buy right now – flagship, mid-range and budget models

 If Samsung is targeting a relatively low-performance point first, it could tie in nicely with the company’s growing focus on IoT and smart home products.
 Samsung still ships smartwatches too, and will almost certainly want to improve on its current dated chipset at some point.

 GPU processing capabilities are also becoming increasingly important in emerging fields like object detection and machine learning, due to their ability to quickly crunch numbers in parallel faster than a CPU.
 This would clearly be a more longterm goal, but there are growing market segments in automotive and home security that a custom GPU could also allow Samsung to capitalize on.

 Samsung has also so far resisted the trend to include a dedicated general purpose machine learning (ML) processor in its smartphones, instead relying on the GPU and vision processor to handle the work.
 A custom GPU design would allow Samsung to accelerate specific applications and instructions more efficiently if it has a particular vision for how ML will play out.

-There are a number of good reasons for Samsung to want an in-house GPU.
+There are a number of good reasons for Samsung to want an in-house GPUs.
 It could help with costs and profits, performance and licensing, and even for eying up new markets.
-However, a competitive GPU design requires years of work and considerable R&D costs.
+However, a competitive GPUs design requires years of work and considerable R&D costs.
 It certainly isn’t a decision to be taken lightly.